SoliDry/api-generator/README.md

     }
 }
 ```
-As you can see all user content was preserved and merged with regenerated.
+As you can see all user content was preserved (by default) and merged with regenerated.

 The same is true for Eloquent model:
 ```php